-This velocity addition calculator will help you to get a better understanding of special relativity and of the velocity addition formula.
+This velocity addition calculator will help you better understand special relativity and the relativistic velocity addition formula.
 You might have heard that the velocities cannot be just added.
-Instead, we should use Einstein velocity addition equation sometimes called also relativistic velocity addition equation.
+Instead, we should use the Einstein velocity addition equation, sometimes called also relativistic velocity addition equation.

 Speed of light is the same for everyone

 Imagine your friend flying a spaceship at high speed and fires a projectile.
 What is the speed of the projectile?
 If the spaceship's speed is and your friend fired the projectile at speed (with respect to the spaceship), then it seems logical that you will see the projectile traveling at speed .

 However, this cannot be true.
 If your friend turns on the laser instead of firing a projectile, then the speed of light he observes is, well, the speed of light .
 The speed of light is the same for every observer, which means that you will see the speed of light is also , not .
 This argument shows that we cannot just add velocities.

 This is where our relativistic velocity addition calculator can help resolve this contraction.
 Keep reading to find out more.

 Both you and your friend observe the same speed of light because when moving, time passes at different rates, and distances seem different.
 These two effects are time dilation and length contraction.
 You can see how their work using our time dilation calculator and length contraction calculator.
 If we combine these two effects, the result is the relativistic velocity addition formula.